Zulhaditya/contempo/README.md

 - Beautify the appearance of the website with css.

 To do:
-- Add data records to database.
+- Save data records to online database.
-- Edit notes.

-## Acknowledgements
-- This project was based on [this course](https://www.dicoding.com/)
-- Many thanks to **Dicoding Indonesia**

 ## Contact
 Created by [@Zulhaditya](https://itsmyportofolio.netlify.app/) - feel free to contact me!